Confronting Hate Speech Head On

 1. Directly name the way the specific language dehumanizes others or implies debasing foundational assumptions.
 For example: “This social media post is promoting hate speech.
 It dehumanizes undocumented immigrants by calling them illegal aliens.
 Human beings are not illegal, but some actions are.
 Seeking safety and asylum shouldn’t be.”

 2. Avoid the simplistic hate/love dichotomy, and reorient communications to recognize histories of injustice and power imbalances.
 People and groups who are the target of hate speech don’t need others to be kind to them.
 More people need to recognize and reject the use of language built on injustice, intolerance of difference and othering.
-We must use language to collectively contribute to increased equity and recognition of common humanity
+We must use language to collectively contribute to increased equity and recognition of common humanity.

 For example: Recently a white male student used racist tropes to heckle a Black female student participating in a protest at the University of Mississippi by jumping up and down in front of her making monkey noises.
 Some outlets and individuals framed this event as bad behavior by a young man.
 His fraternity demonstrated this logic even in their response condemning the act when they stated: “The racist actions in the video were those of an individual and are antithetical to the values of Phi Delta Theta and the Mississippi Alpha chapter.”